vnatesh/OS-Algorithms/README.md

 # OS-Algorithms

-Implementations of common operating systems algorithms in C.
+Implementations of core operating systems algorithms in C.